rcompos/kubespray-and-pray/README.md

 ## GlusterFS Distributed Storage ##

-This optional step creates a Kubernetes default storage class using the distributed filesystem GlusterFS, managed with Heketi.
+This optional step creates a Kubernetes default storage class using the distributed filesystem GlusterFS, managed through Heketi REST API.
 Providing a default storage class abstracts the application from the implementation.
+Kubernetes application deployments can now claim storage without specifying what kind.

 Note:  CentOS 7 not supported yet.